 Google also offers a free finance API but, now that data providers are aware of Yahoo's redistribution redistribution, it seems likely that Google's service will be next.
 Google doesn't support the API, meaning developers can't get help when a call doesn't work or historical prices are unadjusted.

-Intrinio provides good options for developers looking for a Yahoo finance API replacement, especially if they need stock prices.
-There are many reasons to work with Intrinio - Intrinio provides discounted data for startups and Intrinio supports its REST API and WebSocket API.
+Intrinio provides good options for businesses looking for a Yahoo Finance API replacement, especially if they need stock prices.
+There are many reasons to work with Intrinio - Intrinio provides competitively-priced data for startups and Intrinio supports its Web API and WebSocket API.
 This means that service won't suddenly be cut off and users can talk to Intrinio about where the data comes from, how to access it, and how data is defined.

-Just like Yahoo's Finance API, Intrinio's platform provides many kinds of data via a single API, making it easy for users to get the data they need.
-Finally, Intrinio's mission is to make financial data affordable and accessible.
-This means Intrinio has lower prices than traditional financial data providers and even offers free trials so that you're able to test the data before subscribing.
+Just like Yahoo's Finance API, Intrinio's platform provides many kinds of market data and fundamentals data via a single API, making it easy for users to get the data they need.
+Intrinio has lower prices than traditional financial data providers and offers custom data solutions, free trials, integration support, and ongoing technical support and account management.

 Replacing a free data source is never easy, but Intrinio is a great alternative to Yahoo.
 We can only wish Yahoo would have called us before shutting down their service - we would have given them redistribution redistribution rights that would have allowed them to stay in business.